-But it’s no stretch to say that droughts, floods and violent storms will strike again, with profound effects on agribusiness — and through catastrophe (CAT) modelling, it’s possible to assess a farm’s overall vulnerability to extreme weather, if not the exact time and date.
+But it's no stretch to say that droughts, floods and hurricanes will strike again, with profound effects on agribusiness — and through catastrophe (CAT) modeling, it's possible to assess a farm's overall vulnerability to extreme weather, if not the exact time and date.

 Weather conditions worldwide slammed farms and food manufacturers in 2021, including fires and drought reducing yields in the northern U.S. and southern Canada, frost damaging Brazil's arabica coffee crop and floods in China affecting livestock and meat processing.1

 These continuing weather conditions make risk management measures critical.
 This includes securing adequate insurance coverage through government programs or private markets; farmers may have to consider parametric coverage for crops that are otherwise uninsurable.

 Working with brokers to develop catastrophe (CAT) modeling capabilities can help secure insurance, helping show underwriters just how vulnerable a farm is to extreme weather.